-The couple dates I had with one of the maids was surprisingly pleasant.
+The couple of dates I had with one of the maids was surprisingly pleasant.
 She only spoke Spanish, but she smiled a lot.
 We soon developed an intricate system of communication through subtle variances in her smiles.
 For the first time, it was impossible to say anything stupid.

 I still miss that girl.
 She was good to me and didn’t lunge at me with a steak knife like some other women I had known.
 And most importantly, she didn’t know I was a loser.
 Sadly, she died one day when she got her head wedged under an electric foot rest at the cinema.
 Horrible.
 I don’t even remember her name now.
 It was something in Spanish.

 Still walking, still musing, I continued past a lonely stretch of road surrounded by an abandoned field.
 The walk had given me much to think about.
-I recalled something my buddy once said about a lecture he had heard, that in his opinion, identified my problem with women.
+I recalled something my buddy once said about a lecture he had heard, that, in his opinion, identified my problem with women.

-To state it empirically, when 120 pounds of blonde entered my field of vision a most unappealing biological mechanism occurred that had plagued homo sapiens since women first graced the planet and man decided to walk, more or less, erect.
-Research scientists sometimes called the phenomenon an involuntary neural synapse resulting in disorganized communication and societally abrasive behavior — my buddy called it babbling cretinism.
+To state it empirically, when 120 pounds of blonde entered my field of vision, a most unappealing biological mechanism occurred that had plagued homo sapiens since women first graced the planet and man decided to walk, more or less, erect.
+Research scientists sometimes called the phenomenon an involuntary neural synapse, resulting in disorganized communication and societally abrasive behavior — my buddy called it babbling cretinism.